 Dual booting Phoenix OS using ISO

-Get the Phoenix OS latest ISO from the official websites.
-Get the Rufus Tool and copy both inside a folder on your computer.
+- Get this USB maker tool (by Phoenix OS) and copy both inside a folder on your computer.

-Open Rufus tool (it’s can be directly executed no installation is required) and drag the ISO file inside the tool and make sure to select the desired USB drive and hit the Start button.
+Open Phoenix OS installer tool (it’s can be directly executed no installation is required) and drag the ISO file inside the tool and make sure to select the desired USB drive and hit the Write button.

-Once it finishes the process, turn off the computer and while booting press the USB boot options key, and select the USB drive and choose Phoenix OS to load the operating system on your computer directly from the U-drive.
+Once it finishes the process, turn off the computer and boot while pressing the USB boot options key, and select the USB drive and choose Phoenix OS to load the operating system on your computer directly from the U-drive.

-OLD Dual booting Phoenix OS 1.0 / Beta
+(Archive) Dual Boot Phoenix OS 1.0 / Beta

 Note: This older version installation is very complex according to a reader, it’s advisable to use the latest version of Phoenix OS.